maarten-pennings/C64howto/reu/readme.md

 ## Registers

 The [C64 memory map](https://www.c64-wiki.com/wiki/Memory_Map)
-reserves addresses D000-DFFF for I/O.
+reserves addresses D000-DFFF for memory mapped I/O devices.
-The REU is typically mapped to region I/O 2 starting at DF00.
+The REU is typically mapped to the region known as "I/O 2", which starts at DF00.
-The I/O 2 region has 256 bytes, but the REU has only seven registers.
+I/O 2 occupies 256 bytes, but the REU has only seven registers spanning 11 bytes.
 Some registers are 1, some 2 and one is even 3 bytes wide.

   | Register   | Size | Offset | Hex  | Dec   |